philomates/fennel-on-norns/README.md

 ## The idea

-Fennel compiles to Lua, so there are several potential ways to adapt the system to accept Fennel.
+Fennel compiles to Lua and Norns has a Lua REPL that is exposed via websockets at port `5555`, so there are several potential ways to adapt the system to accept Fennel scripts and REPL communication.

 I wanted an approach that required little or no modification to the Norns codebase itself.